 - There is only 1 Koala species that exists, Phascolarctos cinereus.
-However, there appear to be differences in the opinions from the scientific community as to whether 3 subspecies of Koalas exist or if these subspecies can only be viewed as races.
+However, there appear to be differences in the scientific community’s opinions on whether 3 subspecies of Koalas exist or if these subspecies can only be viewed as races.

-- The koala’s fur varies from light grey to brown depending on their geographical location.
-Koalas living in the south of Australia tend to have a thick and dark coat, which is at times browner.
+- The koala’s fur varies from light grey to brown depending on their location.
+Koalas living in the south of Australia tend to have a thick and dark coat, which is sometimes browner.

-- Brown koalas are mostly found in South Australia, and Victoria states.
-Those living in north Australia spot a light grey hue and are mostly found in Queensland state.
+- Brown koalas are mostly found in South Australia and Victoria.
+Those living in north Australia spot a light grey hue, mostly found in Queensland.
 They tend to be smaller compared to their southern counterparts.

-- Koalas living in Australia’s New South Wales state has a grey-brown color.
+- Koalas living in Australia’s New South Wales state have a grey-brown color.

-They will only come to land when they need to like looking for a new place to live, or when they are in search of water or safety.
+They will only come to land when they need to, like looking for a new place to live or searching for water or safety.
 Aside from this, koalas will spend most of their lives on trees.

 How Do Koalas Hunt?

-Koalas strictly feed on a plant diet, and they will not prey on other organisms.
+Koalas strictly feed on a plant diet and will not prey on other organisms.
 As a result, koalas do not hunt.

 When Do Koalas Eat?

 Koalas are nocturnal feeders.
-This means that they come out at night to feed and then go back to their usual sleeping pattern.
+This means they come out at night to feed and then return to their usual sleeping pattern.
 Koalas have been noted to eat during the first half of the night.

 How Often Do Koalas Eat?